-Figure 3.
+Figure 6.
 Rear view of the system

-Table 3.
-Features available on the rear of the system
+Table 6.
+Rear view of the system

-ltem Ports, panels, or slots lcon Description 1 PCIe expansion card riser 1 N/A Enables you to connect PCI Express expansion cards.
+Item Ports, panels, or slots lcon Description 1 PCIe expansion card riser 1 N/A Enables you to connect PCI Express expansion cards.
 2 BOSS riser N/A Enables you to connect BOSS card.
 3 PCIe expansion card riser 2c N/A Enables you to connect PCI Express expansion cards.
-4 Power supply unit (PSU 1) ⊮1 Indicates the PSU.
-5 Power supply unit (PSU 2) J 2 Indicates the PSU.
-6 System identification button ٢ Press the system ID button:

-ltem Ports, panels, or slots lcon Description To locate a particular system within a rack.
+4 Power supply unit (PSU 1) 1 Indicates the PSU.
+5 Power supply unit (PSU 2) £ 2 Indicates the PSU.
+6 System identification button 2 Press the system ID button: To locate a particular system within a rack.
 To turn the system ID on or off.
 To reset iDRAC, press and hold the button for 16 seconds. (i) NOTE: To reset iDRAC using system ID, ensure that the system ID button is enabled in the iDRAC setup.
 If the system stops responding during POST, press and hold the system ID button (for more than five seconds) to enter the BIOS progress mode.
-7 VGA port Enables you to connect a display device to the system.
+7 VGA port 101 Enables you to connect a display device to the system.
 8 OCP NIC port N/A This port supports OCP 3.0.
-The NIC ports are integrated on the OCP card which is connected to the system board.
-9 USB 3.0 port 55- This port is USB 3.0-compliant.
-10 USB 2.0 port • This port is USB 2.0-compliant.
-11 iDRAC dedicated port d'r Enables you to remotely access iDRAC.
+9 USB 3.0 port 884 This port is USB 3.0-compliant.
+10 USB 2.0 port • ( This port is USB 2.0-compliant.
+11 iDRAC dedicated port 4 Enables you to remotely access iDRAC.
 For more information, see the iDRAC User's Guide at www.dell.com/poweredgemanuals.
-12 NIC ports 2 8 The NIC ports that are integrated on the system board provide network connectivity.
-These NIC ports can also be shared with iDRAC when iDRAC network settings are set to shared mode.

-Table 3.
-Features available on the rear of the system (continued)
+Table 6.
+Rear view of the system (continued)